SilkRose/Pony/stories/ticking-love/ticking-love.md

 Twilight gets up and hugs me tightly, three times.
 "Are you doing alright?"

-I nuzzle her on the last hug.
+I nuzzle her gently on the last hug.

 *Twenty-seven.
 It would be better if I could tell you how I feel.*